 PCTL Generation The algorithm to generate PCTL is governed by "Flags" (Figures 3 and 4).
-If the concerned PC exists and is valid, CRA will generate PCTL.
+If the concerned PC exists and is valid, CRA will generate PCTL for it as described in the following.
 To improve availability, PCs with status "Wait for update" are also recorded in PCTL with revocation times, as in Figure 2.

-- Flags=0 (Only the concerned PC is known): Find PNode for the concerned PC in CRA, and record all nodes whose status is "Valid" or "Wait for update" on the path between EEC and the concerned PC into PCTL.

-- Flags=1 (Only the trusted ancestor of the concerned PC is known): Traverse the subtree rooted with the trusted ancestor by Depth-First-Search, and ignore the subtree rooted with PNode whose status is "Invalid".
-Then record all the nodes in the subtree into the PCTL. - Flags=2 (Both the concerned PC and its trusted ancestor are known): Traverse the subtree rooted with the trusted ancestor by Depth-First-Search, then record all the nodes whose status is "Valid" or "Wait for update" on the path between the trusted ancestor and the concerned PC into PCTL.
+- Flags=0 (Only the concerned PC is known): Find PNode for the concerned PC in CRA, and record all nodes whose status is "Valid" or "Wait for update" on the path between EEC and the concerned PC into PCTL. - Flags=1 (Only the trusted ancestor of some concerned PC is known): Traverse the subtree rooted with the trusted ancestor by Depth-First-Search, and ignore the subtree rooted with PNode whose status is "Invalid".
+Then record all the satisfied nodes in terms of path that starts with this trusted ancestor into the PCTL.